Keerthana-V-25/Manzil/README.md

 # Azure Web App
 The Travel and Tourism Management Web Application is deployed on Azure Web App, a fully managed web hosting service provided by Microsoft Azure.
 Azure Web App offers a scalable and secure platform for hosting web applications, allowing seamless deployment and management of web applications.

+# Azure Virtual Network (VNet)
+ For enhanced security and network isolation, the application operates within an Azure Virtual Network (VNet).

 # Azure Monitor
 Azure Monitor helps you maximize the performance and availability of your applications and proactively identify issues affecting them.
 It provides a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

+# Deployment to Azure Cloud Services

+### 1. Azure Web App
+Deploy the Manzil Travel & Tourism website to an Azure Web App to make it accessible on the internet.

+1. Create an Azure Web App through the Azure Portal.
+2. Use Azure DevOps or GitHub Actions for continuous deployment.
+3. Upload your website files (HTML, CSS, and JavaScript) to the web app.

+### 2. Azure Virtual Network (VNet)
+For enhanced security and network isolation, consider deploying the Azure Web App within an Azure Virtual Network (VNet).

+1. Create an Azure Virtual Network if you don't have one already.
+2. Configure the VNet integration for your Azure Web App.
+3. Adjust network security group (NSG) rules to control traffic.

+### 3. Monitoring

+Implement monitoring for your Azure resources using Azure Monitor.
+This helps you track the performance and health of your web app and associated services.
+1. Set up Azure Monitor and configure it to collect relevant metrics and logs.
+2. Use Azure Monitor to create custom alerts and dashboards to keep an eye on your web app's performance.

 # Deployment image